Pam Carnahan is not a “doctor person.”

 Genetic testing and high-risk patients

-Every patient at the UCHealth Cancer Center – Harmony Campus is screened for whether they should be counseled on genetic testing.
-For patients with certain cancers and a family history of cancer, genetic testing can help physicians tailor treatments and recommend medications, as well as determine if risk-reduction methods, such as removing one’s ovaries to reduce the risk of cancer, is a good option, said Leslie Ross, genetic counselor at the cancer center.
+Every patient that visits a UCHealth Cancer Care and Hematology clinic is screened for whether they should be counseled on genetic testing.
+For patients with certain cancers and a family history of cancer, genetic testing can help physicians tailor treatments and recommend medications, as well as determine if risk-reduction methods, such as removing one’s ovaries to reduce the risk of cancer, is a good option, said Leslie Ross, a genetic counselor at the cancer center.

 Ross also has helped establish a high-risk breast cancer program, to which anyone can be referred if they have a family history of cancer and want to know what to do.
-In that program, the patient is evaluated, and if a high risk for cancer is found, they stay in that program throughout their lives, receiving such things as early or more frequent screenings and counseling on risk-reduction methods available to them.
+In that program, the patient is evaluated.
+If high risk for cancer is found, they stay in that program throughout their lives, receiving such things as early or more frequent screenings and counseling on risk-reduction methods available to them.

 Schedule a mammogram

 Once breast cancer spreads beyond the breast and into other areas of the body, called stage 4, it is incurable, Datko explained.
 If Carnahan had ignored her doctor’s call, she may have very well found herself in that place.

 “The message here is that you really should be doing these screenings,” Datko said.
 “Pam is a perfect example of how getting a mammogram literally saved her life.”